City-of-Memphis-Wastewater/pyhabitat/README.md

 # pyhabitat 🧭

-## A Focused Introspection Library for Python Environments and Builds
+## An Introspection Library for Python Environments and Builds

-**`pyhabitat`** is a **focused, lightweight library for Python build and environment introspection**.
+**`pyhabitat`** is a **lightweight library for Python build and environment introspection**.
 It accurately and securely determines the execution context of a running script by providing definitive checks for:

 * **OS and Environments:** Operating Systems and common container/emulation environments (e.g., Termux, iSH).
 * **Build States:** Application build systems (e.g., PyInstaller, pipx).